Princess Connect! Re:Dive: Plot

+Next, Yuuki and the Gourmet Guild explore the legendary creature-populated Reverse World (裏世界, Urasekai), consisting of three nations: Geo Teogonia, Geo Gehenna and Geo Niflhell.
+They learn the existence of other Royal Equipment (王家の装備, Ōke no Sōbi) holders besides Pecorine who wield powers based on the seven deadly sins, three of which are the Reverse World's respective Princesses Lyrael, Nephi-Nera and Violette.
+Sheffy is revived while held captive by Lady Arachne, a monster who served Freya, an Interpol investigator sent to capture the Seven Crowns and had overthrown Pecorine's family in reality.
+Freya alongside fellow Royal Equipment wielders Riza and Alshat are also revealed to be knighted to the Vision Empress, a dragon leading the Seven Crowns; Freya had also revived previous enemies Mana and Miroku.

+Vision Empress begins spawning the Sol Dragon to rewrite the Earth into her living quarters, starting by destroying the Tower of Sol before going for the backdoors leading to it including Niflhell's Reverse Tower, forcibly logging people from the real world into Astrum.
+After defeating Miroku and Vision Empress' knights with the other guilds, Mana, who warns them about Vision Empress, is spared.
+The guilds then kill the Sol Dragon, but Vision Empress absorbs its remains to enhance her powers, trapping Yuuki in a void, revealing that Astrum is fated to end.
+However, Minerva and Tia, another guide fairy, grant Yuuki a wish involving the Princess Connect process, by choosing one girl the player has unlocked to become Princess (or decide not to), resetting the world, allowing him to escape the void and defeat Vision Empress.
+Afterwards, Yuuki and the surviving players log out before Astrum undergoes maintenance.

 Development

 As Cygames was in charge of Princess Connect!
 Character productions and the project started with the desire to make a sequel using these characters after obtaining permission.
 Since there was time during the update for the final story of Princess Connect!, it was decided to make Pecorine the lead role in the sequel Princess Connect!
 Re:Dive and to make an appearance in the ending of Princess Connect!.

 It was developed as an anime RPG that consists of two parts animation and game.
 Care was taken not to separate these two elements during the UI design and visuals adjustments.
 The main story animations are produced by WIT STUDIO.
 While the ending of the limited-time event and others are produced by CygamesPictures.

 On 21 August 2016, the game was announced at the Cygames NEXT 2016 new game presentation.